Kyle873/KLib/README.md

-KLIB
+KLib
 ====

-A 2D XNA Game Engine I was working on to use with some game ideas I had.
-Basic features that were more or less working include
+A 2D XNA/MonoGame Game Engine

 * Actor System
 * Basic Console with the beginnings of a command system